jrb-s2c-github/atomika/README.md

 boot up.

 ## Jetpack: Declarative deployments of Spring microservices using Maven JIB
-An earlier description on how to declare Continuous Integration and Deployment (CI/CD) for a Spring microservices project is available at [Dzone.com ](https://dzone.com/articles/fast-feature-branch-deployments-of-micro-services).
+A fuller description on how to declare Continuous Integration and Deployment (CI/CD) for a Spring microservices project is available at [Dzone.com ](https://dzone.com/articles/fast-feature-branch-deployments-of-micro-services).

 The details can be viewed in jetpack/deploy.yml, but in short the steps performed by the build server are: